UnBonWhisky/Translator-Bot/FAQ.md

 If you are sending a message and want to send it already translated, you can use the `/translate` command.

+As of August 24th 2024, you can now use the "Apps" context menu to get a translation into your language.
+This one works in DM's too.
+The `/personal` command let you change the output language for the **Translate** Apps command.

 ## How do I remove the 4 embeds that are printed when I am using flag reactions ?

 The `/allowflag` command provide some options you can use to edit the comportment of the bot like sending minimalist messages or to set a timeout on after a flag reaction message.